20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ```

 ![Derivatives](/assets/p1_src.png)

+Taking the slope of line which is tangent to a point on a function gives you the rate of change

 As a brief refresher for everyone who isn't a maths nerd, there are a lot of simple functions that we can differentiate by hand, like so